ninoperanidze/PoC_Dashboard/README.md

 3. Choose a metric from the "Metrics" dropdown.
 4. Select the membership period and class.
 5. View the performance metrics for different age groups in the column chart.
-6. Click on an age group to see the top 10 performing classes in the bar chart.
+6. Click on an age group to see the top 10 performing classes in that age range in the bar chart.

 ![Tab 1 Example](examples/tab_2.png)